mykytazharov/SmartKeyRShinyApp/README.md

 * Data preprocessing and cleaning
 * Introducing the idea of a predictive algorithm based on n-Grams

-The milestone report with the above steps can be found in the EDA_nlp.pdf [file](https://github.com/mykytazharov/SmartKeyRShinyApp/blob/master/EDA_nlp.pdf )
+You can find a detailed information about the above steps in [Milesone Report](https://rpubs.com/kitazharov/573608).

 The prediction algorithm used in the application was based on the n-gram model (4-gram in our case), using the stupid backoff algorithm.
+The implementation of the stupid backoff algorithm for n-gram model can be found in predict.R file.

+## Web application

 You can find the application [here](https://mykytazharov.shinyapps.io/SmartKeyBoardApp/).